yunan4nlp/NNClassifier/README.md

 ---
 This program can train a model for classification task with neural and sparse feature.</br>

-How to compile this project in windows
+How to compile this project in Windows
 ---
 * Step 0: Open cmd, and change directory to project directory. </br> Use this command `cd /your/project/path/NNClassifier`. </br>
 * Step 1: Create a new directory in NNClassifier.
 Use this command `mkdir build` </br>